grammyjs/website/site/docs/plugins/ratelimiter.md

 This keeps the plugin driver-agnostic.
 You may adapt ioredis, node-redis, a Deno Redis client, or another client as long as the required Redis command semantics are preserved.

-::: info No Redis client dependency
+::: info No Redis Client Dependency
 Installing ratelimiter does not install or choose a Redis client for your application.
 `RedisStore` is the rate-limit storage implementation; the network client remains your choice.
 :::

-### Redis uses atomic server-side operations
+### Redis Uses Atomic Server-side Operations

 The Redis implementation uses Lua scripts for operations that must remain atomic under concurrency.
 Token Bucket, GCRA, Sliding Window, escalation, refunds, and atomic composites are not implemented as unsafe client-side `GET` then `SET` sequences.